arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

       - 5000
 ```

-Minimal Python code to interact with the Brick from the App's primary container:
+Minimal Python code to interact with the Brick from the App's main container:

 ```py
 import requests